-- deviceName the unstructured name of your device, found in iOS Settings General About - ipAddress the current local WLAN IP address of the iOS device - activity the name of the currently activity - location the name of the current activity's location - title the string displayed in navigation bar on the main activity screen can be the current TouchControl Server's name, a custom string that you supply, or blank - fullScreen returns true if the current activity is in full-screen mode, otherwise false. - sleep the current device sleep mode ("enabled" or "disabled")
+- deviceName the unstructured name of your device, found in iOS Settings General -About - ipAddress the current local WLAN IP address of the iOS device - activity the name of the currently activity - location the name of the current activity's location - title the string displayed in navigation bar on the main activity screen can be the current TouchControl Server's name, a custom string that you supply, or blank - fullScreen returns true if the current activity is in full-screen mode, otherwise false. - sleep the current device sleep mode ("enabled" or "disabled") - brightness the current screen brightness between 0.0 and 1.0 - orientation the current device orientation ("portrait" or "landscape") - screenWidth the width of the device screen

-- brightness the current screen brightness between 0.0 and 1.0 - orientation the current device orientation ("portrait" or "landscape") - screenWidth the width of the device screen - screenHeight the height of the device screen - activityWidth the width of the current activity layout - activityHeight the height of the current activity layout - tcClearHistory() remove all activities from the history stack except the current activity - tcClearHistory('locationName^activityName') remove a single activity from history - tcClearHistory('locationName^') remove all activities for a given location from history - tcClearHistory('^activityName') remove all activities with a given name in any location from history - tcClearHistory('!locationName^activityName') remove all activities from history except the one specified - keyboardShowing indicates if the iOS keyboard is currently showing (true or false) - sleep(ms) tell TouchControl to sleep for the specified number of milliseconds after the current script has completed. - setActivityTitle('New Title') Change the title shown in the navigation bar at the top of the activity screen for the lifetime of the activity (i.e. must be re-set upon exiting/re-entering activity) - dynamicServer dynamically change the server that is being used by a Gesture Pad mousepad, or by any AutoHotKey, Command, or IR (USB-UIRT) type buttons on the currently displayed layout - appVersion returns the version of TouchControl currently running (read-only) - isInBackground returns true if the app has been sent to the background, false if the app is currently in the foreground - ping() see this page - connectable() see this page - speak() and voices() see this page - hideActivityButtons() hide all buttons on an activity layout (tap anywhere on the activity background to re-show all activity buttons)
+- screenHeight the height of the device screen - activityWidth the width of the current activity layout - activityHeight the height of the current activity layout - tcClearHistory() remove all activities from the history stack except the current activity - tcClearHistory('locationName^activityName') remove a single activity from history - tcClearHistory('locationName^') remove all activities for a given location from history - tcClearHistory('^activityName') remove all activities with a given name in any location from history - tcClearHistory('!locationName^activityName') remove all activities from history except the one specified - keyboardShowing indicates if the iOS keyboard is currently showing (true or false) - sleep(ms) tell TouchControl to sleep for the specified number of milliseconds after the current script has completed. - setActivityTitle('New Title') Change the title shown in the navigation bar at the top of the activity screen for the lifetime of the activity (i.e. must be re-set upon exiting/re-entering activity) - dynamicServer dynamically change the server that is being used by a Gesture Pad mousepad, or by any AutoHotKey, Command, or IR (USB-UIRT) type buttons on the currently displayed layout - appVersion returns the version of TouchControl currently running (read-only) - ping() see this page - connectable() see this page - speak() and voices() see this page - hideActivityButtons() hide all buttons on an activity layout (tap anywhere on the activity background to re-show all activity buttons) - showActivityButtons() un-hide all buttons on an activity layout